Mohammad Reza Rahimi

 Mohammad Reza Rahimi (محمدرضا رحيمی, born on 11 January 1949) is an Iranian politician who served as the fifth first vice president from 13 September 2009 until 3 August 2013.
 His previous posts included governor of the Kurdistan province and vice president for parliamentary affairs.

 On 15 February 2015, Rahimi was convicted of corruption and is currently jailed in Evin Prison.
 He was allegedly head of the "Fatemi Circle".

 Early life and education

-Rahimi was born into a Kurdish Shiite family on 11 January 1949 in a village, Serishabad, in Iran's Kurdistan province.
+Rahimi was born into a Kurdish Shiite family in a village, Serishabad, in Iran's Kurdistan province.
 He received a law degree from Tehran University.
 Rahimi also claims to hold a PhD from Oxford University but no record of his name has been found in the university and also this claim has been vastly disputed by many Iranian sources.
 Rahimi is considered to be the second high-ranking member of Ahmadinejad's administration to have lied about receiving a PhD from Oxford University, the other being Ali Kordan.
 He has also claimed to have a PhD from Belford University, characterized as "just one of hundreds of diploma mills easily accessible online."
 Alef, an Iranian site that belongs to Ahmad Tavakkoli, published documents purporting to show fraudulent documents created by Rahimi.